liberland/Constitution/Constitution.md

 ### Art.
 91
 ### Senate Self-Governance

-1) The Senate shall govern its affairs and without delay enact the Proceedings Guide of the Senate, a Regulation with the force of Law binding upon the Senate.
+1) The Senate shall govern its affairs and without delay enact the Proceedings Guide of the Senate, a Regulation binding upon the Senate.
 This Regulation shall set up the decision-making rules and the proceedings of the Senate.

-2) The Senate shall pass and publish policies binding upon itself and all the Organs of Independent Oversight and also the Senate Order of Proceedings, which shall in a binding fashion regulate the decision-making in the Senate and the process of becoming a Senator and of passing one's Senatorship.
+2) The Senate may also pass lower order Regulations binding upon all the Organs of Independent Oversight.

 Section 2
 ---------